I failed.

 My highlights included:

-One of the highlights of the last few weeks was going on the Chris Evans Virgin Radio breakfast show
+Going on the Chris Evans Virgin Radio breakfast show

 What Went Well?